DahlmannIT/personalUSP/documentation/readme.md

 ### 3.1  Reading data

 To let Kafka read your data, just move it to the `data` folder.
-Kafka will automatically process your data according to your schemes.
+Kafka will automatically process your data according to your schemes (in deploy-connector.sh).

 If the data is parsed correctly, it will be moved to the `data/finish` folder, or else you can find your data in `data/error` directory.